nickderobertis/cookiecutter-pypi-sphinx/README.md

 Sphinx Gallery-style examples and included with `examples` in the build of the documentation.

+### Commit and Push

+After the preceding steps, now commit your changes and push to `master` if not done already.
+After a few minutes, Github Actions should create a `gh-pages` branch which has the documentation HTML in it.

-### Adding Labels
+### Check Labels

 The following labels are used in the CI/CD.
-They should be added in Labels in the repo settings:
+They should have been added in Labels in the repo settings after the Github Actions from the first push have finished running:
 - `no auto merge`: added to prevent automatic merging of pull requests by maintainers
 - `maintenance`: one of the output categories for release notes